alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 **The prospect of chairing team meeting might feel really overwhelming!**
 Being in charge of managing the time, coordinating everyone's participation and facilitating a productive conversation is a lot of responsibility :grimacing:
-It is also a really important skill that will serve you well in future colteamorations and as you advance through your career (inside of academia and beyond).
+It is also a really important skill that will serve you well in future collaborations and as you advance through your career (inside of academia and beyond).

 The first few times that you chair team meeting, please be in touch with Malvika, so she can answer any questions and mentor you though the experience.